 Driving in Lefkada island

 First of all, the island has mountanious landscapes, and most of the roads are characterized by these capabilities.
 If you have never driven in mountains before, be very careful.
 Use your gears to downshift and reduce your speed instead of using your brakes.
 Driving on the main roads is not too difficult, but you must keep in mind that traffic increases significantly in the summer months.
 Most of the tourists are visiting Lefkada from May to September, so the roads of the island may filled with unexperienced drivers who are just discovering the roads of island.

 You will meet on the roads with dozens of motorbikes, many of them are rented bikes, the others are local people.
 The scooters are changing their speed and direction quickly and suddenly, so please drive carefully and safely.
 Some drivers do not respect the speed limits, particularly on the larger roads, but to avoid accidents compliance with the rules is strongly recommended.
 If you drive in Lefkada, obey all the traffic laws!

 Out of town: 90 km/h

 The GPS works well at most of the time, but keep your eye on the road signs, because occasionally the navigation fails and will take you to dirt roads.
-Road signs are mostly in Greek and English language, but that does not mean you will always see them.
-Sometimes the signs are hidden by trees or just missing, so a map can be useful.
+Road signs were made mostly in Greek and English language, but that does not mean you will always see them.
+Sometimes the signs are hidden by trees or just missing, so a map of Lefkada can be very useful.

-The promenade of Nidri is closed for cars during the evenings – always watch the road signs for similar hints
+The promenade of Nidri is closed for cars in the evenings – always watch the road signs for similar hints